zeedan991/CHATBOT/README.md

-ChatUser Thread Demo
+Java ChatUser Thread Example
-This Java program demonstrates the use of multithreading with thread priorities, synchronization, and lifecycle management.
-It simulates two chat users ("Bob" and "Alice") who send messages concurrently using separate threads with pause, resume, and stop capabilities.
+This project demonstrates a simple multithreaded chat simulation in Java, showcasing thread priorities, lifecycle control, and basic synchronization concepts.

 Overview
-Two chat users are represented by threads (ChatUser class).
+The program creates two chat users represented as threads — Bob and Alice.
+Each user sends a series of chat messages with controlled timing.
+The threads run concurrently with different priorities, and the program demonstrates key thread control operations such as pausing, resuming, and stopping threads.

+Key Features
-Bob's thread runs with maximum priority, and Alice's thread runs with minimum priority.
+Thread Priorities: Bob runs with maximum priority while Alice runs with minimum priority.

-Each user sends 5 messages, with a half-second delay between messages.
+Message Simulation: Each user sends 5 messages, with a 500ms delay between messages.

-The program controls thread execution with methods to pause, resume, and stop the threads.
+Thread Control: The main program can pause, resume, and stop the user threads dynamically.

+Lifecycle Management: Uses thread state checks and join() to coordinate thread completion.

+Volatile Flags: Uses volatile booleans to manage thread pause and stop states safely.

+How It Works
+Two ChatUser threads are created and started.

+Bob's thread is given high priority, and Alice's low priority, to demonstrate priority effects.

-The main method coordinates the threads by checking thread states (isAlive()), pausing Bob, waiting for Alice to finish, then resuming and stopping Bob.
+The main thread pauses Bob, waits for Alice to finish chatting, then resumes Bob.

-Features
-Thread priority management via setPriority().

-Thread lifecycle control with volatile flags:

-paused controls message sending pause.

-running controls when the thread stops entirely.
+Finally, the main thread stops Bob and waits for termination before ending the program.

+Code Breakdown
+Main Class:

+Creates and starts threads.

+Controls thread states with pause, resume, and stop.

-Thread coordination using join() to wait for thread completion.
+Uses isAlive() and join() for thread monitoring and synchronization.

-Demonstrates basic thread synchronization and interaction.

-Code Structure
-Main class contains main method that creates and manages user threads.

-ChatUser class extends Thread and overrides run() to simulate chatting behavior.

-Methods within ChatUser:

-Pausechat() — Pauses message sending.

-Resumechat() — Resumes message sending.

-Stopchat() — Stops the thread execution.
-Expected Output
-Messages from Bob and Alice alternating or prioritized by thread priority.

-Indications when Bob pauses and resumes chatting.

-Confirmation that Alice finishes chatting before Bob resumes.

-Final statements that both threads have completed.

-Notes
-Threads are controlled using volatile flags to ensure visibility of updates between threads.

-The thread pause and resume use a simple flag mechanism without full synchronization primitives (for educational simplicity).

-This program is suitable for demonstration of basic Java concurrency concepts but is not production-grade for thread synchronization.
+ChatUser Class (extends Thread):

+Sends messages in a loop while running is true and not paused.

+Sleeps 500ms between messages.

+Methods to pause (Pausechat()), resume (Resumechat()), and stop (Stopchat()) the thread.